- Sports and Recreation»

 I have had a .45 caliber and currently have 9mm, .380, .40, and .22 caliber pistols.
 Every one of them fire well, are accurate, fairly available, and reasonably priced.
 In the end, you, just as I, must choose a caliber handgun that we are the most comfortable and confident with carrying and operating.
 For me, that is the .40 caliber.

 The .40 caliber was modeled after the 10mm and put on the medium sized frame of the 9mm.
 That is the reason the recoil is as heavy as it is.
 In developing the 40 into a 9mm frame it did allow for the 2 cartridges to have interchangeable frames by simply changing out the barrel and magazines.
 In critical situations, the 9mm round can be fired from a .40 caliber barrel but this will cause damage to the gun, particularly the barrel.
 Again, this is not recommended or suggested but in a life or death situation it can be done.
-Please do not test this out and I pray you never have to be in a situation that requires the need to do this.
+Please do not test this out and I pray you are never in a situation that requires the need to do this.

 In this section, We will talk about ballistics of the .40 caliber cartridge.
 My intent is to simplify this so that every reader can understand the basics of how ballistics work and vary among various calibers.
 There are numerous variations of the round such as hollow point and full metal jacket (FMJ) with even more manufacturers.
 The grain of the cartridge also plays a factor in ballistics.
 For example, a hollow point would have less penetration than an FMJ but would have more force at the point of impact (the knock-down power we've always heard about).
 Also, the grain of powder in the cartridge would affect penetration by having a higher velocity (speed) of the round.
 The average velocity of a .40 caliber round is 900-1450fps (feet per second) compared to the .45 caliber’s average velocity of 700-1150fps.
 One of the major factors regarding velocity is how much the round will slow down at greater distance from the barrel and the affect of gravity on the round.
 The greater the distance the round travels it slows down and begins a downward slope.
 This means at longer ranges the round will hit lower on the target than where you aimed.
 For practical applications, there is very little drop in a .40 caliber round at 25 yards.